School of Medicine

 Clinical Associate Professor, Obstetrics & Gynecology - General

 BioDr.
 Voedisch was born and raised in a small town in Minnesota.
 She received a BA from Macalester College and attended Mayo Medical School.
-She completed a residency in Obstetrics and Gynecology at Kaiser Permanent Santa Clara and a Fellowship in Family Planning at Stanford School of Medicine.
+She completed a residency in Obstetrics and Gynecology at Kaiser Permanent Santa Clara and a Fellowship in Complex Family Planning at Stanford School of Medicine.
 She also has a Masters in Epidemiology and Clinical Science Research from Stanford University.
+Dr. Voedisch is a board certified Complex Family Planning physician and a certified menopause practitioner through The Menopause Society.
 Dr. Voedisch is passionate about providing comprehensive reproductive healthcare to all women at any stage in their lives.
-She specializes in contraception, family planning, early pregnancy management and menopause.
+She specializes in contraception, abortion, perimenopause and menopause.
 Dr. Voedisch has a particular interest in international healthcare and serves as a consultant through the Stanford Program for International Reproductive Education and Services (SPIRES), providing medical education and quality assurance in family planning internationally.
-She also is a member of the Bay Area Leadership Council for the International Women's Health Coalition.
 Dr. Voedisch believes strongly in shared-decision making between patients and their physicians in order to help all patients reach their health goals.

 John Wachtel